Palestine-Israel Summer 2015

 - Typhoid – oral or injectable at least 3 weeks before travel

-Immunizations and prescriptions may be obtained at the EMU Health Center by appointment.
+Immunizations and prescriptions may be obtained at EMU Health Services by appointment.

 Immunizations may also be obtained from your local health department or primary care provider.